grafana/grafana-operator/CONTRIBUTING.md

 The operator use a submodule for [grafonnet-lib](https://github.com/grafana/grafonnet-lib), one of the first things you have to do is to run `make submodule`.

+When creating a PR our CI will run lots of different tests to try to follow our standards.
+Please run `make all` before creating your PR if it contains any code changes.

 ### Code standards

 We use a number of code standards in the project that we apply using a number of different tools.